SamyakBorkar/QuadCopter/README.md

 ## Contact Information 📧

-If you have any questions or need further assistance, please contact the project maintainer at [2022bit037@sggs.ac.in].
+If you have any questions or need further assistance, please contact the project maintainer at [2022bit037@sggs.ac.in] or [2022bcs020@sggs.ac.in].